stonybrook-lin539/main/source/main/06_more_fun_with_fsts/03_matrix_representation.md

 # Finite-state recognition as Boolean matrix multiplication

 :::prereqs
-- linear algebra (not in background section yet)
+- linear algebra (matrix multiplication)
-    - matrices
-    - matrix multiplication
 :::

 ## Generators and recognizers

-Finite-state automata can be used as **generators** or as **recognizers**.
+Finite-state automata (FSAs) can be used as **generators** or as **recognizers**.
 As a generator, an FSA is used to produce well-formed strings, similar to how linguistics may use a phrase structure grammar to generate well-formed sentences.
 As a recognizer, the FSA is given a string as input and has to decide whether this string is well-formed.
 That is to say, the string has to describe a valid path from an initial state to some final state.
 Recognition is the more common use of FSAs.

 Since recognition is a very common of FSAs in practical applications, one would like it to be as fast as possible.
-We already know that deterministic automata can be much faster than non-deterministic ones, so determinization can be an important step of a fast FSA implementation.
-However, there is a very different route which has the advantage of reducing FSA recognition to a process that has already been heavily optimized: matrix multiplication.
+One route is to reduce FSA recognition to a process that has already been heavily optimized: matrix multiplication.
 Matrix multiplication is essential in tons of applications, in particular high-performance scientific computing.
 Thousands of smart minds have thought long and hard about how matrix multiplication can be done as quickly as possible.
 By reducing FSA recognition to matrix multiplication, we can use standard packages for matrix multiplication and harness all those speed improvements for free.
+And in doing so, we will actually gain a much deeper understanding of FSAs that will allow us to generalize them in various ways in subsequent units.

 ## Boolean matrix multiplication